-You can use a bubble level to help with to ensure the shelf is level when you’re installing it.
+You can use a bubble level to help ensure the shelf is level when installing it.
 Most smartphones also have leveling apps available for download.
 See our demo of this process in this assembly video.

 A partner comes in handy during this step.
 Stand the cabinet sides on their edge.
 Then fit the cabinet top into the spaces in the cabinet sides to create a 90-degree angle.
-Pre-drill and insert 1 ½-inch screws through the top and into the sides, in six places.
-If you can angle the screws toward the cabinet sides slightly, it will create a stronger joint.
+Pre-drill and insert 1 ½-inch screws through the top and into the sides in six places.
+If you can angle the screws toward the cabinet sides slightly, it creates a stronger joint.

-Attach the second cabinet brace by fitting it into the notches at the bottom of the cabinet sides and securing with four 1 ½-inch screws at an angle.
-Again, predrill your holes.
+Attach the second cabinet brace by fitting it into the notches at the bottom of the cabinet sides and securing it with four 1 ½-inch screws at an angle.
+Again, pre-drill your holes.

-Now you are ready to stand your cabinet up against the wall.
+Now you’re ready to stand your cabinet up against the wall.

 Bed Platform Assembly

-Begin building the bed platform by arranging the shelf assemblies on the floor along with the mattress panels.
-It’s best to place the less attractive side facing up, as it will be covered up by the mattress.
+Begin building the bed platform by arranging the shelf assemblies on the floor and the mattress panels.
+It's best to place the less attractive side facing up, as the mattress will cover it up.
 Note that the row of holes at one end of each mattress panel should be at the end near the rockers.

-Use 2 ½-inch wood screws so everything is held in place and won’t shift around.
+Use 2 ½-inch wood screws to hold everything in place and won't shift around.
 Ensure the seams stay tightly together and positioned over the centers of the bullnose and rockers.
-Then add the remaining screws to secure it in place.
+Then, add the remaining screws to secure it in place.

 Attach Mattress Rest

-Flip the platform over, with a partner if needed, and position the mattress rest under the row of holes at the end of the platform, lining up with the holes in the mattress rest.
-Attach with 12, 2 ½-inch washer head screws, starting with the screws on the ends.
+If needed, flip the platform over with a partner, and position the mattress rest under the row of holes at the end of the platform, lining up with the holes in the mattress rest.
+Attach with 12 2 ½-inch washer head screws, starting with the screws on the ends.

 Attach Eye Bolts and Mattress Strap